Educational Gardens

 Te Pae Maharahara - Te Kura Kaupapa Māori O Tupoho, Castlecliff Whanganui - started Sept 2021

-Using Permaculture design we work with students and community to create low-maintenance food, flower and habitat gardens as valuable resources/outdoor learning areas and legacy plantings.
-Including students creatively encourages ownership and pride in the school and these gardens allow students to observe and monitor local increases in biodiversity.
+Using Permaculture design we work with students and communities to create low-maintenance food, flower and habitat gardens as resources and outdoor learning areas.

 • The selection of a neglected on-site area.

-• Reducing, reusing and recycling all waste streams (via compost, worm farms etc).
+• Reducing, reusing and recycling all site waste streams (cardboard/paper and food waste into compost and worm farms etc).

 • Working with teachers to design and deliver projects/workshops anchored in curriculum.